 - Invested in protecting and enhancing water quantity and quality on our National Forests and Grasslands, where the drinking water of 60 million Americans originates.
 In FY 2013 alone, USDA treated more than 2.5 million acres to improve the health of watersheds, decommissioned nearly 1,500 miles of roads, and improved more than 4,000 miles of stream habitat.

-- Published a new planning rule for the 193 million acres in the National Forest System (NFS) in 2012.
-The rule is currently being implemented, and will help the Forest Service develop land management plans that protect water and wildlife; combat climate change, fire, and pests; and promote vibrant, economically thriving communities.
-In FY 2014, 11 national forests are using the 2012 Rule to revise their plans, and 6 additional units are conducting pre-revision assessments.
+- Published a new planning rule for the 193 million acres in the National Forest System in 2012.
+The rule is currently being implemented, and will help develop land management plans that protect water and wildlife, combat climate change, fire, and pests, and promote vibrant, economically thriving communities.
+Currently, 20 national forests are revising or amending their management plans, including the Tongass National Forest.

-- Emphasized and supported collaborative approaches to accomplishing work on the ground.
-In 2013, the Collaborative Forest Landscape Restoration Program improved nearly 400,000 acres of terrestrial wildlife habitat, established more than 15,500 acres of forest vegetation, reduced hazardous fuels on more than 277,000 acres of forests, and made more than 750,000 green tons of woody biomass available for bioenergy production.
+- Supported collaborative approaches to accomplishing work on the ground through the Collaborative Forest Landscape Restoration Program.
+In 2014 alone, the Forest Service and its partners improved nearly 400,000 acres of terrestrial wildlife habitat; established more than 17,500 acres of forest vegetation; reduced hazardous fuels on more than 420,000 acres of forests; and made more than 210,000 green tons of woody biomass available for bioenergy production.

 Connecting Americans to the Land

-USDA-managed National Forests and Grasslands provide opportunities for over 165 million visitors each year to recreate, be physically active, and support local economies.
+- Provided opportunities for over 165 million visitors each year to recreate, be physically active, and support local economies through visits to USDA-managed National Forests and Grasslands.
 These recreational uses support approximately 200,000 full and part time jobs and contribute over $13 billion to local communities each year.

-- Worked with other federal agencies and non-federal partners to lead the establishment of the 21st-Century Conservation Service Corps.
+- Helped support more than 10,000 jobs and training opportunities through the 21st-Century Conservation Service Corps.
 The 21CSC will provide job training and employment opportunities for thousands of young Americans and veterans, protecting and restoring our natural and cultural resources while developing the next generation of conservation stewards.